Drew McDermott: Education

 Drew McDermott earned B.S., M.S., and Ph.D. degrees from the Massachusetts Institute of Technology (MIT).

 He became a tenured full professor at Yale in 1983.
 He served as chair of the department from 1991 to 1995.
 He retired in 2018.

 Research

-McDermott's research has been in the area of artificial intelligence, with side excursions into philosophy.
+McDermott's research was in the area of artificial intelligence, with side excursions into philosophy.
 His Ph.D. dissertation was in the area of automated planning.
 In that work, he coined the term "task network" to refer to hierarchies of abstract and concrete actions and policies.

 McDermott did seminal work in non-monotonic logic in the early 1980s and was an advocate for the "logicist" methodology in AI, defined as formalizing knowledge and reasoning in terms of deduction and quasideduction.
 In 1987, he published a paper criticizing the logicist approach.
 The critique was based partly on a previous paper (with Steve Hanks) pointing out a flaw with all known approaches to nonmonotonic temporal reasoning, embodied in what is now called the Yale shooting problem.